rebelsky/sams-assorted-musings-reflections/enjoy-vs-do.md

 To return to my original point that it's good to do some things that don't necessarily make you happy.
 I write these essays every day.
 Do I love writing?
+No really.
 Does it make me happy to write?
 Not usually.
 Sometimes the writing flows.
 But often I get stuck or feel like I have not expressed myself in the way that I wish I could.
 And even when the writing flows well, I find myself going back and editing or adjusting or removing or ....
 But I write every day.
 Why?
 Because "having written" makes me happy, or at least I think it does.
-I enjoy that I'm accumulating a collection of essay.
+I enjoy that I'm accumulating a collection of essays.
 I enjoy finding that I've thought through an issue more carefully.
 I enjoy the occasional feedback I get on my writing.
 And I hope that writing daily will make me a better writer, which would certainly make me happy.

 Does this mean that I don't need to adjust?
 Certainly not?
 But the calculus is much more complicated than "things that make you happy"